-2. Depress the holder pins and disengage and remove the outer pad; then remove the inner pad.
-Account for the spring clip.
+2. Remove the two Allen-head retaining pins.
+Depress the holder pins and disengage the outer pad; then remove the inner pad.

 Inspecting and Measuring

 1. Inspect the pads for gouges, chips, or wear.
 2. Inspect the disc for gouges, grooves, cracks, and warpage.
 3. Using a calipers, measure the thickness of each brake pad.
 4. If the thickness of any brake pad is less than 1.0 mm (0.039 in.), the brake pads must be replaced.